STACEY VANEK SMITH, HOST:

-FLOWERS: We were getting busier than a one legged Bobcat covering up his own crap on a frozen pond.
+JERRY FLOWERS: We will get busier than a one-legged bobcat covering up his own crap on a frozen pond.

-FLOWERS: (Laughter) Well yeah, that just comes right out.
+FLOWERS: Well, yeah, that just comes right out.
 That's busy right there.

 (SOUNDBITE OF SONG, "WHATCHA GONNA DO WITH A COWBOY")

-LEDOUX: (Singing)'Cause whatcha gonna do with a cowboy when that old rooster crows at dawn?
+CHRIS LEDOUX: (Singing) 'Cause what you going to do with a cowboy when that old rooster crows at dawn?

 CHACE: And they look just ready for action.

-FLOWERS: Just starched jeans, starched shirts and wore out boots.
-And a clean white hat.
+FLOWERS: Starched jeans, starched shirts and wore-out boots, and a clean white hat.
 Good guys wear white hats.

 SMITH: Is that true?